Dump & Load Scripts (^d)

 img00200

-And you find the dump and load files and scripts in two directories inside your dump & load work directory.
+Find the dump and load files and scripts in two directories inside the Dump & Load Work Dir you provided.
 For example:

 protop mb117sports (^d)